Last Updated: September 16th, 2020 at 12:12 pm

 You’ll also have to consider the slope of your roof.
 If your roof is flat, you may find that a lack of precipitation runoff could affect overall solar production.
 If the slope is too steep, you may be limiting the amount of sunlight your panels can take in.
 In general, a 30-degree tilt works well.
 Your solar installer will let you know the optimal arrangement for your panels.

 Which roof materials work with solar rooftop installations?

 While some materials work better than others when installing solar rooftop panels, most roofs work well with solar.
 The most common roofing material, asphalt shingles, are perfect for solar panel installations.
 Metal roofs also work well with solar.

-If your roof is made of something other than the types named above, don’t worry, we will evaluate you roof to determine whether we can move forward with your project.
+If your roof is made of something other than the materials named above, don’t worry, we will evaluate your roof to determine whether we can move forward with your project.

 How does roof condition affect the installation?

 Our rooftop solar panels come with a 25-year product workmanship warranty and a 30-year linear power performance warranty.
 Your warranty may even be eligible for extension based on registration.
 These warranties protect rooftop solar panel owners against manufacturing defects and premature wear and tear.
 Most solar panels will continue working long after the warranty has expired.